ScreenCraft

 Kate Sharp

-Manager and Producer, Bellevue Productions
+Manager and Producer

 Kate Sharp is an Emmy nominated producer and manager with Bellevue Productions.
 Kate was an EP on Hulu's Emmy-nominated TV series BEHIND THE MASK.
 Kate is currently producing FLEEING starring André Holland and Nicole Beharie which recently wrapped production.
 On the feature side, her client's projects have premiered at Sundance, TIFF and Cannes.
 On the TV side, her clients have written on such series as STAR TREK: PICARD, GENIUS: ARETHA FRANKLIN and NEVER HAVE I EVER.